 a.
 Each Party represents and warrants that it:

-i. will comply with all applicable legal and regulatory requirements of any governmental or supranational body with jurisdiction over this Agreement or either Party, which include: (a) information privacy and data protection laws and regulations relating to the protection, disclosure and use of individuals' personal data such as the General Data Protection Regulation (GDPR) and other laws and regulations that mandate the protection of personal data; (b) anti-bribery, anti-corruption, and anti-money laundering laws and regulations, and (c) international trade laws and regulations, including those of the US, EU, UK, UN and any other governmental or supranational body with jurisdiction over the Agreement or either party (“Sanctions”);
+i. will comply with all applicable legal and regulatory requirements of any governmental or supranational body with jurisdiction over this Agreement or either Party, which include: (a) information privacy and data protection laws and regulations relating to the protection, disclosure and use of individuals' personal data such as the General Data Protection Regulation (GDPR) and other laws and regulations that mandate the protection of personal data; (b) anti-bribery, anti-corruption, and anti-money laundering laws and regulations; and (c) international trade laws and regulations (e.g. economic sanctions (“Sanctions”) , including those of the US, EU, UK, and UN ;

 ii. is not a target of Sanctions;

-iv. is not located or organized in, or owned or controlled by persons or entities in a jurisdiction that is a target of Sanctions (including Cuba, Iran, North Korea, Syria, and the Crimea Region of the Ukraine) (“Sanctioned Jurisdiction”).
+iii is not located or organized in a jurisdiction that is a target of comprehensive Sanctions (including Cuba, Iran, North Korea, Syria, and the regions of Ukraine occupied by Russia) (“Sanctioned Jurisdiction”); and

 26. Miscellaneous.
 No provision of the Agreement will be construed against or interpreted to the disadvantage of any Party because that Party has or is deemed to have drafted the provision.
 All section headings and captions are for the Parties’ convenience only, are not part of the text, and will not be deemed in any way to limit or affect the meaning of the Agreement.
 When used in the Agreement, “including” means “including without limitation.”
+English is the governing language of the Agreement.
+Any translations that may be provided, will be provided for convenience.
+In the event of any conflict between the English language version of this Agreement and any translations thereof, the English language version will prevail.
+Where Client is granted the right in the Product Specific Terms and Conditions to create derivatives and/or make copies of Korn Ferry Materials, Client must include the following copyright and proprietary notice on all derivatives and copies of Korn Ferry Materials: “Copyright © 20__ Korn Ferry.
+ALL RIGHTS RESERVED.”
+Korn Ferry may orally refer to Client as a customer in sales presentations and activities.
+Upon consent from Client, Korn Ferry may refer to Client as a customer in written sales presentations and marketing vehicles.
+Client will make reasonable efforts to provide product feedback on the Services, participate in Client’s success story on Korn Ferry’s website and provide quote for services that may be featured together with logo and corporate name in marketing materials.
 References to written orders include orders made via email.
 The Parties may execute a COF in any number of counterpart copies, which may be delivered by PDF or other electronic means, each of which will be deemed an original, but which taken together constitute a single instrument.
 Except as expressly provided in the Agreement, all remedies available to either Party for breach of the Agreement or at law or in equity are cumulative and may be exercised concurrently or separately.
 Those sections of the Agreement that are intended by their nature to survive termination or expiration of the Agreement will survive.

 1.1 Capitalized terms used but not defined in this Exhibit have the meanings given to them in the Agreement unless the context requires otherwise.